-by the OCaml graphics library and the one we'd prefer for GUI applications: the graphics library uses Cartesian coordinates where the origin (0,0) is located at the lower-left corner of the graphics window, and the y axis increases upwards in the vertical direction.
+graphics library uses Cartesian coordinates where the origin (0,0) is located at the lower-left corner of the graphics window, and the y axis increases upwards in the vertical direction.
 This set up is handy for plotting mathematical functions-it agrees with the usual way we think of the coordinate system when we graph a function in algebra or calculus.
 Unfortunately, locating (0,0) in the lower-left is not very good for GUI applications.
 The issue is that when a user resizes the window, the typical GUI behavior is to make more space available to the application.
 Importantly, the menu bars, etc. that appear at the top of the screen should remain fixed-the extra space obtained by resizing the window should appear at the bottom of the window, not the top.
 This means that for GUI applications, the global origin should be located in the top-left corner of the window.

-These considerations lead us to a design in which the GCTX module provides a type gCTX that stores the position relative to which a widget should be drawn.
+These considerations lead us to a design in which the Gctx module provides a type gctx that stores the position relative to which a widget should be drawn.
 Its x and y coordinates are with respect to the GUI-global origin (0,0), located at the top-left corner of the graphics window, and for which y values increase downwards in the vertical direction.
-The Gotx module also provides functions that translate from widget-local to OCaml graphics coordinates, relative to the Gotx.gotx offset.
-The Gotx module also "wraps" each of the primitive OCaml graphics routines to do the translation from widget-local to OCaml coordinates-this means that all of the widget drawing code can be written in a position-independent way.
+The Gctx module also provides functions that translate from widget-local to OCaml graphics coordinates, relative to the Gctx.gctx offset.
+The Gctx module also "wraps" each of the primitive OCaml graphics routines to do the translation from widget-local to OCaml coordinates-this means that all of the widget drawing code can be written in a position-independent way.